Last Updated on May 20, 2025 by alli

 Physical: Hitting, punching, tripping, kicking, unwanted touching.

-Social: Spreading rumours, making unkind jokes, or playing nasty tricks.
-Leaving a person out, not letting them play with a group of friends, gossiping and talking badly about someone behind their back.
+Social: Leaving a person out, not letting them play with a group of friends.
+Gossiping and talking badly about someone to others.

 Cyberbullying: Hurting someone online by teasing or making fun of them.
 Leaving rude or nasty comments, and pictures or videos about them.